Cargo must be secured in the container.

 In principle, a distinction can be made between two types.

 The main objective must always be to prevent cargo movement.
-This means compensating for the force generated by the movement of the load with the stowage cushion.
+This means that the force generated by the movement of the charge is compensated with the dunnage bag to compensate for it.

 In principle, the considerations can be approached from different angles: